ViewComponent/view_component/docs/guide/slots.md

 ## Lambda slots

 It's also possible to define a slot as a lambda that returns content to be rendered (either a string or a ViewComponent instance).
-Lambda slots are useful for working with helpers like `content_tag` or as wrappers for another component with specific default values:
+Lambda slots are useful for working with helpers like `content_tag` or as wrappers for another ViewComponent with specific default values:

 ```ruby
 class BlogComponent < ViewComponent::Base